This article is a continuation of the explanation of configuring Sales Transaction Types.

 These are fields that appear on a line-by-line basis for each item in the cart.

-You can create your own Custom Transaction line-item Fields.
+You can create Custom Transaction line-item Fields.
 For example a custom field of type text, for entering line item remarks.
 Or a custom field of type drop down menu, to allow selection of an additional product variant/option in the cart for each line, ie a width of a shoe.

 These will be displayed on a line-by-line basis for each item in the Cart.